3 Seconds Before Explosion/Review

 3 Seconds Before Explosion is a fast paced, slick Japanese spy film that has got a lot of nicely shot, exciting action scenes.
 The constant forward momentum is really what makes the film work since the plotline itself is pretty loopy and sort of a cliche in the spy genre.
 What I liked about the Yabuki character in particular was his style as a secret agent.
 When he appears in his black cat burglar outfit, you know he's ready for action.
 What's strange is, this guy has absolutely NO fighting skills at all.
 He either karate chops someone, pushes them or kicks them ONCE and thats enough.
 This certainly isn't Sonny Chiba type action.
 While his combat techniques aren't very flashy at all Yabuki likes to slide across/down wires during his getaways.
 There's also some very cool city rooftop climbing/jumping, when Yabuki is being chased by Uezuki's thugs.
 NOTE: For some reason this film features cruelty towards dogs.
 Yabuki kills a dog (by breaking its neck) and during the finale, the men have a dog run through a mined area to show where the explosives are.
 I thought that was weird, but sort of comical too.
 Of course they didn't really hurt the animals.

-For Japanese genre film fans who love blood and gore of The Streetfighter and Pinky Violence cinema, there is only a couple scenes that contain some graphic aspects.
+For Japanese genre film fans who love blood and gore of The Streetfighter and Pinky Violence cinema, there are only a couple scenes that contain some graphic aspects.
 One involves Uzuki's men trying to break into a safe and after it explodes, pieces of bloody flesh splatter on the wall.
 Theres also an interrogation scene with Uzuki beating up a man who knows where the jewels are being held.